Birth Control and Athletic Performance

 My goal in this book is not only to help female athletes make an informed choice regarding hormonal birth control and athletic performance.
 In writing this book, I tried to find a balance between technical and applied information.
 I also provided a full reference list for readers wishing to delve further.

-10% from every purchase from will be donated to The Women’s Sports Foundation, a 501c3 charity founded by Billie Jean King and dedicated to creating leaders by ensuring all girls access to sports.
+10% from every purchase from will be donated to The Women’s Sports Foundation.
+This is a 501c3 charity founded by Billie Jean King and dedicated to creating leaders by ensuring all girls access to sports.